Contents

 In addition, a government whitepaper issued in April aims to make Britain the safest place to be online and calls for an independent regulator to ‘set clear safety standards, backed up by reporting requirements and effective enforcement powers’.

-The paper, titled ‘Online Harms’ sets out plans to take tech companies beyond self-regulation to developa new system of accountability’.
-This would see a number of key developments take shape, including social media transparency reports; greater scrutiny checks to prevent fake news from spreading, and a new framework to help companies incorporate online safety features into apps and other online platforms.
+The paper, ‘Online Harms, ’ sets out plans to take tech companies beyond self-regulation to develop ‘a new system of accountability’.
+This would see a number of key developments take shape, including social media transparency reports, greater scrutiny checks to prevent fake news from spreading, and a new framework to help companies incorporate online safety features into apps and other online platforms.

 It’s clear that there’s a lot of hype around online safety.
 But reading between the lines, it’s crucial to keep in mind the issues that are most likely to have a bearing on UGC-focused companies operating online.

-Safety first, but liability still a grey area
+Safety first – liability still a gray area

-Safeguarding users seems to be a prominent issue in all of this.
+Safeguarding users seems to be a prominent issue.
 However, there’s also an overwhelming need to protect the innocent victims featured in malicious and harmful user-generated content – as is the case with sex trafficking, revenge porn, and even exotic animals being sold.

 However, there’s a strong argument in that unless there’s clear evidence of a crime, the true perpetrator cannot be punished.
 A piece of UGC provides proof that could hold criminals accountable.